 CALL TO ACTION!
 This is an #NHS4All campaign post.
 If you as an individual – or your local NHS campaign – would like to act on this information, you could ask the public in your area if their GP is using online consultations, and if so, what their experiences are of this.
 Do they find it useful or not?
 Or you could simply share your own experience – either with us or by writing to your local newspaper or calling your local radio’s topical phone in show.
 And if your local campaign wants to inform people about the national policy drivers for the move to online GP consultations, you can find various blog posts about this here.

-‘Digital by default’ from April 2020 – all GP practices will be contractually required to provide GP Online Consultation
+From April 2020 all GP practices will be contractually required to provide GP Online Consultation.

 What’s this going to do to face to face GP consultations?
 It’s already very hard to get a timely GP appointment so what will happen when the assumption is that patients’ contacts with GPs will be digital by default?